casey-barr/pdf_to_excel/README.md

 # pdf_to_excel

-gui for converting PDFs to excel
+gui for converting editable PDFs to XLSX files